michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 4. But this Juchanon, his clothing was of the hair of camels, with a loins-belt of leather upon his loins; and his food was locusts and wilderness-honey.

-5. Then went forth to him Urishlem,Pron.
-Oorishlem. and all Jehud, and the whole country about Jurdan;
+5. Then went forth to him Urishlem,

 6. and were baptized of him in Jurdan, the river, while they were confessing their sins.